ethereum/ethereum-org-website/src/content/developers/docs/apis/json-rpc/index.md

 ## Examples

 On this page we provide examples of how to use individual JSON_RPC API endpoints using the command line tool, [curl](https://curl.se).
-These individial endpoint examples are found below in the [Curl examples](#curl-examples) section.
-Further down the page, we also provide an [end-to-end example](#usage-example) for compiling and deploying a smart contract using a Geth node, the json-rpc api and curl..
+These individual endpoint examples are found below in the [Curl examples](#curl-examples) section.
+Further down the page, we also provide an [end-to-end example](#usage-example) for compiling and deploying a smart contract using a Geth node, the JSON_RPC API and curl.

 ## Curl examples {#curl-examples}